Food preparation training in the College, 2018

 ICT - full practical training in software for offices and businesses.
 Started in 2019, the plan is to offer evening classes and day-release classes for office employees and those wanting to upgrade particular skills. tailor-made training for individuals is also availanble on request.

 Tree planting and management, vegetable gardening, garden maintenance, drip irrigation - with practical work at the School.
-This training will start during the summer of 2020 in cooperation with another organisation that has expertise in this area.
+This training started during the summer of 2020 in cooperation with another organisation that has expertise in this area.